-These are popular bedding plants here in coastal California for the winter season.
-Cyclamen flowers tend to open slowly but the foliage is so lovely & interesting.
+Cyclamen flowers tend to open slowly but the foliage is so lovely and interesting.

-I remember these distinctly from my childhood & they’re still very popular.
-Christmas Cactus make a long lasting houseplant & will bloom again for you next year.
+I remember these distinctly from my childhood and they’re still very popular.
+Christmas Cactus makes a long-lasting houseplant and will bloom again for you next year.

-Phalaenopsis Orchids are a lovely choice, as their flowers are on tall stalks & tend to be long lasting.
+Phalaenopsis Orchids are a lovely choice, as their flowers are on tall stalks and tend to be long-lasting.
 Cymbidium Orchids are another choice if you can find them.

-I worked for a florist/event company in San Francisco for 5 years & they sent out a lot of white & red azaleas during the Christmas season.
+I worked for a florist/event company in San Francisco for 5 years.
+They sent out a lot of white and red azaleas during the Christmas season.

 Bromeliads give you much more of a modern feel but a word of warning, cats love to chew on them!

 Also modern in feel & much lower than their relatives above.
 These are pretty as an underplanting.

 Kalanchoes have lots of colorful blooms which cover the plants, & because they’re succulents, they can take the wintertime dry air in our homes.